 Fundamental Drivers

 The only notable data from today's session is Australia's labor market figures, which came in softer than expected, casting a shadow over risk-sensitive currencies like AUD and JPY.
-This had a minor spillover to gold via DXY, but the impact was muted.
-The dominant driver remains the US dollar weakness from last week, but that momentum is fading.
-The Fed's next move is still the primary long-term driver, with markets pricing in a 25-basis-point cut in June.
+This had a minor spillover to gold via a slightly softer DXY, but the impact was muted.
+The dominant driver remains the US dollar weakness from last week, though that momentum is fading.
+The Fed's next move is still the primary long-term driver; markets are pricing a 25-basis-point cut in June with a high degree of confidence, but no new commentary today leaves gold price direction tied to incoming data.

 Key Event to Watch

 Later today, the US initial jobless claims report will provide a fresh check on labor market health.
 A stronger number could revive the dollar and pressure gold down toward $4,512.
 Conversely, a weak reading might push gold toward $4,559.
-But given the thin Asian liquidity, we may not see the full reaction until the London open.
+Given the thin Asian liquidity, the full reaction will likely only materialize once London steps in, so Asian-session breakouts ahead of the news should be taken with a grain of salt.

 Devil's Advocate

 What if gold breaks above $4,559?
 That would invalidate the bearish bias and open the door to a retest of the MA50 at $4,595.
 In that scenario, the pullback thesis fails, and bulls could target the 4-hour resistance at $4,699.
-A break above $4,559 on high volume would signal renewed buying interest.
-Traders must watch that level closely.
+A break above $4,559 on high volume would signal renewed buying interest — possibly driven by a sharp fall in real yields or a geopolitical shock.
+For now, however, the path of least resistance remains lower, and the burden of proof lies with the bulls.

 Trading Strategy for Asian Session